aschearer/spottedzebra.us/about/index.md

 Outside of Microsoft I have developed a number of award winning independent games across many platforms and using many languages.
-Most recently I developed and released Tumblestone on Mac, PC, PlayStation 4, Xbox One, and Wii U. Tumblestone won Intel’s “Level Up: Best Puzzle Game” award, was selected for the PAX 10 and PAX East Indie Showcase, and launched in July as part of Xbox Game’s with Gold.
+Most recently I developed and released Tumblestone on Mac, PC, PlayStation 4, Xbox One, Wii U, Switch, iOS, and Android.
+Tumblestone won Intel’s “Level Up: Best Puzzle Game” award, was selected for the PAX 10 and PAX East Indie Showcase, and launched in July as part of Xbox Game’s with Gold.
 The game features local and online multiplayer, a 30-hour story mode with cutscenes, boss battles, 3 arcade modes,